- Health Equity Home

 - Connect with members of your community and share ideas with organizations that serve your community.

-- Prioritize self-care and community care.
+- Make time for self-care and community care.
 Caring for mental well-being is more important now than ever.
 Learn about Supporting Mental Well-being During COVID-19 to help you and your community address mental wellness.

 - Use MDH COVID-19 resources in your community settings.
 Posters, videos, social media content, and more are on the MDH website.
 Many are in more than one language.